grosalesr/dockerfiles/packet_tracer7/README.md

         grosalesr/packettracer7
 ```

+**ATTENTION**: The command above mounts hosts folder `$HOME/Documents/packetTracer` folder to containers `/tmp`.
+Be sure to modify this to meet your needs.

-The `--user` and mounted volumes(group, shadow and sudoers.d) are required to ensure the access to the X server is only for the application user, see `man xhost`.
+**Security**: The `--user` and mounted volumes(group, shadow and sudoers.d) are required to ensure the access to the X server is only for the application user, see `man xhost`.

 # Tested